risingwavelabs/risingwave-docs/docs/deploy/risingwave-trial.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/risingwave-trial/" />
 </head>

-Select an installation or running method.

-These options are all for testing purposes.
+All of the options on this page are for testing purposes.
 For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md), [Kubernetes with Helm](/deploy/deploy-k8s-helm.md), or [Kubernetes with Operator](/deploy/risingwave-kubernetes.md).

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';